nicefella/QlikViewNavigationLogGenerator/README.md

 * Restart IIS and QlikView Settings Services, oh yes you need to run Qlikview under IIS!

-* Start browsing your document, clicking text objects and see the generated files in the folder you have specified in 2nd step.
+* Start browsing your document, clicking text objects and check if you see the generated files in the folder you have specified in 2nd step.

 A typical log file looks like this: